Sarah McGuinness: Music and radio career

 McGuinness performed with the band Wasp Factory during the 1990s.
 Their first single "Mandy Says" was produced by John O'Neill of The Undertones and was followed by second single, "Just Because".
 Both singles were featured on MTV in 1993.
 They also appeared on the UK television programme Naked City, and on Ruby Wax Meets... in 1996.

-In Jake West's award-winning 2002 short, Whacked, she appeared as Niamh Ryan, and wrote the theme song "Miss You", produced by Peter Cunnah of D Ream.
+In Jake West's 2002 short, Whacked, she appeared as Niamh Ryan, and wrote the theme song "Miss You", produced by Peter Cunnah of D Ream.

 She wrote the music for the UK Film Council funded 2004 short, Secrets by Paul Hills.

-She composed the dramatic opening music for all of Eddie Izzard's show openings, Definite Article, Glorious, Dress To Kill, Circle, Sexie, Stripped and Force Majeure, as well as designing the poster for the latter.
+She composed the opening music for all of Eddie Izzard's show openings, Definite Article, Glorious, Dress To Kill, Circle, Sexie, Stripped and Force Majeure, as well as designing the poster for the latter.

 In 2009, she composed the soundtrack to the Emmy Nominated documentary, Believe: The Eddie Izzard Story.
 The soundtrack was produced by Mickey Petralia and features the single, "Mama Can You See Me Now", which was remixed by William Orbit and released later in the year.

 McGuinness opened for Eddie Izzard at Sydney Opera House and for Stripped to the Bowl at the Hollywood Bowl in 2011 performing tracks from the film soundtrack.

 In 2015, she composed the soundtrack for the 2015 documentary, Noma (Forgiving Apartheid).

 On 17 November 2017, McGuinness released her debut album Unbroken.

-In the 2020s McGuinness began hosting Through the Looking Glass on Scotland's 242 Radio.